Bassel Khartabil: Imprisonment

 On 15 March 2012, Khartabil was detained amid arrests in the Mazzeh district of Damascus by Military Security Branch 215.
-That day marked the one-year anniversary of the Syrian uprising, with pro—and anti—government protesters demonstrating in Damascus and elsewhere in the country.
+That day marked the one-year anniversary of the Syrian uprising, with pro- and anti-government protesters demonstrating in Damascus and elsewhere in the country.

 Khartabil was interrogated and allegedly tortured for five days by Military Branch 215.
 One week after his arrest, security forces reportedly took him to his home where they confiscated his computers and his files.
 He was then transferred to the Interrogation Division Branch 248 and detained there incommunicado for 9 months.
 On 9 December 2012, Khartabil was brought before a military prosecutor who charged him with "spying for an enemy State" under Articles 272 and 274 of the Syrian Criminal Code.
 Khartabil was then sent to the Adra Prison in Damascus.

 On 12 December 2013, a request for written answer on the question of Khartabil's imprisonment was raised before the European Parliament to the Commission (Vice-President/High Representative), stating that "his voluntary work, always non-violent in nature, was greatly valued by Syrians of all backgrounds, and it is strongly suspected that his arrest was part of an effort to restrict access to online communities and discourses and stifle free expression in Syria".
 On 18 March 2014, the written answer from High Representative/Vice-President Catherine Ashton was published, stating that "The HR/VP deplores the ongoing imprisonment of Bassel Safadi Khartabil, shares the concerns at his situation and follows it very closely".

 On 21 April 2015, the United Nations Working Group on Arbitrary Detention (WGAD) adopted an opinion on Khartabil's case, calling his detention "arbitrary" and asking for his immediate release.
-The WGAD concluded that Kharbatil's detention violated Articles 9, 14 and 19 of the International Covenant on Civil and Political Rights (ICCPR), which Syria ratified in 1969.
+The WGAD concluded that Khartabil's detention violated Articles 9, 14 and 19 of the International Covenant on Civil and Political Rights (ICCPR), which Syria ratified in 1969.

 Prison paintings

 While Khartabil was in prison he made paintings, four of which were smuggled out.

 17 June 2015, Damascus Central Jail.
 "An attempt to draw a stereotype.
 This is the stereotype I have in mind for the deformed souls, I have to deal with every day at jail.
 There are a lot of them."

 10 July 2015, Damascus Central Jail.
 "From time to time I resurrect old black and white dreams from my childhood memories."

-15 June 2015, Damascus Central Jail "What is this dream I see every night?
+15 June 2015, Damascus Central Jail.
+"What is this dream I see every night?
 A web?
 Black lines?
 A tunnel?
-Or some memories from my childhood?
+Or some memories from my childhood?"

-11 July 2015, Damascus Central Jail "an uneasy or anxious feeling..."
+11 July 2015, Damascus Central Jail. "an uneasy or anxious feeling..."